netgen-layouts/layouts-core/INSTALL.md

 $bundles[] = new Doctrine\Bundle\MigrationsBundle\DoctrineMigrationsBundle();
 $bundles[] = new Netgen\Bundle\ContentBrowserBundle\NetgenContentBrowserBundle();
 $bundles[] = new Netgen\Bundle\BlockManagerBundle\NetgenBlockManagerBundle();
+$bundles[] = new Netgen\Bundle\BlockManagerUIBundle\NetgenBlockManagerUIBundle();
 $bundles[] = new Netgen\Bundle\BlockManagerAdminBundle\NetgenBlockManagerAdminBundle();

 return $bundles;
 ```

 If using eZ Platform, you also need to activate `NetgenEzPublishBlockManagerBundle`.
-Make sure it is activated after the main bundle:
+Make sure it is activated after the main bundles:

 ```
 ...